Jack Nelson (swimmer): Coaching

-In the 1962 he began coaching Pine Crest School's swim team, and also coached his own Jack Nelson Swim Club which he founded as the Fort Lauderdale Swim Club in Fort Lauderdale, Florida.
+In 1962 he began coaching Pine Crest School's swim team, and also coached his own Jack Nelson Swim Club which he founded as the Fort Lauderdale Swim Club in Fort Lauderdale, Florida.
 He led his Jack Nelson Swim Club, to an exceptional six US National Championship titles.
 In Florida High School coaching, he managed teams that won 30 High School State championships.

 Outstanding swimmers he coached included 1972 Munich Olympian, 1974 4 x 100 meter freestyle relay world record holder and Pine Crest graduate Ann Marshall, and 1968 Canadian Olympic medalist Marilyn Corson.
 He also coached David Edgar an NCAA championship freestyle sprinter from the U. of Tennessee and 1972 Olympic gold medalist.
 Other Olympic medalists he coached included 1960 Olympic gold medalist Shirley Stobbs, and 1992 Olympic gold medalist Joel Thomas.
-He led several swimmers world record times, including Laurie Lehner, Ann Marshall and Andy Coan.
+He led several swimmers to record world record times, including Laurie Lehner, Ann Marshall and Andy Coan.
 One of his outstanding swimmers, Seth Van Neerden, broke the American record in the 100 breaststroke in 1994.
 In all, he coached five swimmers who would advance to capture Olympic medals.
 He also served as a head coach for the U.S. Olympic women's swim team at the 1976 Summer Olympics in Montreal, Quebec.

 After coaching in Fort Lauderdale, Nelson served as head swim coach for the University of Miami from 1986-90.